dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3-AUTHENTIK.md

 * Edit the `authentik-default` brand's 'recovery flow' and select the only option `default-recovery-flow`
 * Click Update to save the configuration

+Next we'll tweak the Password Recovery email a little bit:
+* Navigate to 'Flows and Stages' => 'Flows'
+* Click the `default-recovery-flow`
+* Click the 'Stage Bindings' tab
+* Edit the `default-recovery-email` stage
+* Change the Subject field: Password Reset

 This will allow you/users to send password recovery emails.

 ## General